mfbliposome/reproducibility/README.md

 IPA Plate 1 + 2, and 50% ethanol plate 1+2 amphiphiles were disolved in stated solvent (IPA or 50% Ethanol/50% water) and made in the composition listed in the composition file, when maurer finds it (same as the randomized plate) https://github.com/mfbliposome/opentrons/blob/main/output/2023.11.07_ActiveLearning.xlsx

-one composition robot mixed and 24 hours unmixed are both made with 12.5 uL of each amphiphile dissolved in 100% ethanol (87.5 uL total): decanoic acid 50 mM, decylamine 50 mM, decyl trimbethyl ammonium-bromide 50 mM, decanoate 50 mM, decyl suflate 50 mM, decanol 15 mM, monocaprin 10 mM
+one composition robot mixed and 24 hours mixed/unmixed are both made with 12.5 uL of each amphiphile dissolved in 100% ethanol (87.5 uL total): decanoic acid 50 mM, decylamine 50 mM, decyl trimbethyl ammonium-bromide 50 mM, decanoate 50 mM, decyl suflate 50 mM, decanol 15 mM, monocaprin 10 mM